-This report provides the findings from several meetings held with risk management authorities (RMAs - see page 37 for the full list), emergency services and other external organisations involved with flood risk management within Lancashire County Council's administrative boundary.
+This report provides the findings from several meetings held with risk management authorities (RMAs), emergency services and other external organisations involved with flood risk management within Lancashire County Council's administrative boundary.
 The role of Lead Local Flood Authority (LLFA) for the county council is new, emerging and complex and this report highlights a number of key issues faced by risk management authorities, residents, farmers and landowners.